 These factors appear to come into play with the West Bagborough Shattocks and their eventual migration out of West Bagborough.
 The parish records of West Bagborough reveal a multi-generational family who lived and worked in West Bagborough for a century and a half.

 Alexander is an exceedingly rare Christian name in early Shattock history.
 It is not found in the other major Shattocke lineages, including the Stogumber, North Molton, Staplegrove or Milverton Shattocks.
 The 1546 will of Alexander Shattock is the first record of a Shattock in the parish.

-Alexander Shattock shows up as one of the accused who participated in a riot sometime between 1509 and 1545.
+There is an Alexander Shattock who is identified as one of the accused who participated in a riot in Wiltshire sometime between 1509 and 1545.

 - Reference: STAC 2/26/51.
 Description: Court of Star Chamber: Proceedings, Henry VIII.
 BUNDLE XXVI.
 PLAINTIFF: Charles Walgrave, Richard Pollard, Robert Cheverell, and John Callard DEFENDANT: Alexander Shattock, Richard Shattock, Thomas Smele, Thomas Bodye, Thomas Northe, and Christopher Mollyns PLACE OR SUBJECT: Riot in the manor of Lydyard COUNTY:Wilts.
 Date: 22/04/1509-28/01/1547.
 Held by: The National Archives, Kew